 The Core Strategy was adopted in July 2010.
 It contains twelve strategic objectives.
 They are listed below, with the neighbourhood plan response to these also shown.
+An extract of the Core Strategy proposals map, as it relates to Sudbury Town, is shown in figure 15.

-Relationship between the neighbourhood plan and strategic objectives of the Brent Core Strategy
+Table 2: Relationship between the neighbourhood plan and strategic objectives of the Brent Core Strategy

-Core Strategy objective Sudbury Town neighbourhood plan response 01.
+Core St trategy objective Sudbury Town neighbourhood plan response 01.
 To promote economic performance and regeneration Encouraging a more diverse mix of shops and activities in the town centre 02.
 To meet employment needs and aid the regeneration of industry and business Enhance town centre public realm and promote shop front improvements.
 Promote redevelopment of existing inappropriate uses in and around the town centre in order to enhance the quality and vitality of the town centre 03.
 To enhance the vitality and viability of town centres Enhancing the quality of the public realm, pedestrian environment and general streetscape Encourage a more diverse mix of shops and activities in the town centre 04.
 To promote the arts and creative industries Enhance the quality of the public realm Potential for public art to enhance the environmental quality beneath the railway bridge and on shutters and vacant shops in the town centre 05.
 To meet social infrastructure needs Promote a new / replacement library and education facilities and other community facilities Enhance quality of green spaces Promote more diverse range of uses within the Town Centre Promote public access and reuse of the former London Wasps RUFC training ground and Clubhouse 06.
-To promote sports and other recreational facilities Strengthen Vale Farm as a regional centre for sports excellence Promoting the increase of sports and play equipment in Barham Park Promote better and safer cycle routes Promote public access and reuse of the former London Wasps RUFC training ground and Clubhouse 07.
+To promote sports and Strengthen Vale Farm as a regional other recreational facilities centre for sports excellence Promoting the increase of sports and play equipment in Barham Park Promote better and safer cycle routes Promote public access and reuse of the former London Wasps RUFC training ground and Clubhouse 07.
 To achieve housing growth and meet housing needs Identifying appropriate development opportunities 08.
-To reduce the need to travel and improve transport choices Promote improved walking and cycling conditions Introduction of cycle parking facilities, particularly at the underground and overground stations Seeking to increase the frequency of stopping services at Sudbury & Harrow railway station Promote a vibrant high street with a mix of uses 09.
-To protect and enhance Brent's environment Protect and enhance the quality of the green spaces in Sudbury Town (Barham Park, Butlers Green and Vale Farm) Promote public access and reuse of the former London Wasps RUFC training ground and Clubhouse town centre and open spaces 10.
-To achieve sustainable development, mitigate and adapt to climate change Enhancement of the town centre, through public realm improvements and greater mix of shops and facilities, as well as appropriate new development 11.
-To treat waste as a resource • N/A: detail to be provided by Core Strategy 12.
-To promote healthy living and create a safe and secure environment Improving the quality of the pedestrian environment in the town centre, streets and spaces - Promoting a design-led approach to street improvements and new buildings that seeks to reduce crime and the fear of crime - Promoting new cycle parking facilities and improved cycle routes - Protecting green spaces and promoting new sports provision in Barham Park and at the former London Wasps RUFC training ground
+To reduce the need to travel and improve Promote improved walking and cycling conditions transport choices Introduction of cycle parking facilities, particularly at the underground and overground stations Seeking to increase the frequency of stopping services at Sudbury &amp; Harrow railway station Promote a vibrant high street with a mix of uses 09.
+To protect and enhance Brent's environment Protect and enhance the quality of the green spaces in Sudbury Town (Barham Park, Butlers Green and Vale Farm) Promote public access and reuse of the former London Wasps RUFC training ground and Clubhouse Clearing of litter and fly-tipping from the town centre and open spaces 10.
+To achieve sustainable development, mitigate and adapt to climate change Enhancement of the town centre, through public realm improvements and greater mix of shops and facilities, as well as appropriate new development

+11. To treat waste as a resource N/A: detail to be provided by Co Strategy re 12.
+To promote healthy living and create a safe and secure environment Improving the quality of the pede environment in the town centre, and spaces Promoting a design-led approach street improvements and new be that seeks to reduce crime and to of crime uildings Promoting new cycle parking factoring and improved cycle routes cilities Protecting green spaces and pro- new sports provision in Barham and at the former London Wasp RUFC training ground Park